jplfaria/CONCORDIA/eval/README.md

 ```
 Note: When using auto-detection for `--pred-dir`, the `--out` path will also be relative to the auto-detected directory (e.g., `evaluation_output` inside it).
 If you specify `--pred-dir`, ensure your `--out` path is also appropriate, typically pointing to an `evaluation_output` subdirectory within your chosen `pred-dir`.

+## Evaluation Metrics

+The evaluation suite automatically handles the 6-class label system and provides comprehensive metrics:

+- **Accuracy**: Overall classification accuracy
+- **Precision/Recall/F1**: Per-class and macro-averaged metrics
+- **Matthews Correlation Coefficient (MCC)**: Balanced performance measure
+- **Confusion Matrix**: Visual representation of classification performance

+All metrics are automatically adjusted for the "Related" → "Different" mapping to ensure consistent evaluation across different dataset versions.

-Further details on evaluation metrics and plots can be found in the main project [Benchmarking Workflow documentation](../../docs/benchmarking.md).
+Further details on evaluation metrics and plots can be found in the main project [Benchmarking Workflow documentation](../docs/benchmarking.md).